Major Nelson: How’d you get in that crazy bottle, anyway?

 (I also have a lot of admiration for Mike D’Antoni, and believe he deserves a lot of the credit coming his way.
 He was a great coach for the Suns, and I don’t wish to denigrate his legacy.
 By which I mean his real legacy, not the false one invented by his protegés and their willful accomplices in the Warriors press.)

 But we as Warriors fans all know that what Gentry and Kerr said is complete and utter bullshit, don’t we?
 And so does the Warriors media, trust me on that.
 Anyone who was around for RunTMC must know that.
-But the Warriors media not only let Gentry and Kerr’s comments stand, but echoed them as gospel.
-Completely predictable, but still disappointing.
+And yet the Warriors media not only let Gentry and Kerr’s comments stand, but echoed them as gospel.
+No less disappointing for being utterly predictable.
 Here’s the real truth, with apologies for stating the obvious:

 There never would have been a Mike D’Antoni without Don Nelson.